nico4mcs/doc/doc/Coding/CSharp/InheritanceInterfaces.md

 # Inheritance and Interfaces

-In this chapter we will have a look at the different kinds of inheritances and interfaces
+In this chapter we will have a look at the different kinds of inheritances and interfaces.

 ## Normal Class